…before the repair.

 Mar-Ke Mohair is a home based business, and even though we check our email every day, I normally answer emails Monday through Friday, 9am-6pm.
 This allows me to have time with my family.

 I don't really like email, can we correspond by phone?

 Email allows me to have a written record of our correspondence and that is the way I communicate.
 If you want to speak on the phone just to feel more comfortable about sending your toy, I will transcribe our call and you will need to confirm (via email) what we discussed on the phone.
 This is for your protection and mine, so that we both have quick access to what we have talked about in regards to repairs and restoration.

 What are my payment options?

 There are several ways to make payment, but I have made recent changes due to high costs, scamming and fees.
-I accept Cashier’s (bank) checks, Zelle (contact me for user information), CashApp & Money Orders, and even personal checks can be used.
+I accept Cashier’s (bank) checks, Zelle (a secure bank-to-bank transfer), Money Orders, and even personal checks can be used.
 I no longer accept any form of payment that charges me fees.
 For my Canadian customers, we can work out a possible PayPal payment, but that needs to be discussed ahead of time.
 We require a 50% deposit before starting the repairs.
 If you use a personal check, please allow up to 10 days for processing.
 The final balance and return shipping are due as soon as the work is completed.
 Please keep in mind that your prompt payment is my paycheck.
 If you need to make payment arrangements, please just let me know before I start to work.